matthewjrogers/flow-thesaurus/README.md

 ## Merriam-Webster API Keys

 To use this plugin, you need to generate API keys for the Merriam-Webster Dictionary and Thesaurus APIs.
+Merriam-Webster makes their APIs available for non-commercial user and provides more useful results than many file-based options.

 ### Generating API Keys